rasmusab/officialcocktails/officialcocktails.com/content/cocktails/golden_dream.md

 - Adjust the sweetness level according to your preference by adding more or less honey syrup.
 - Serve immediately to enjoy the best flavors and texture of the Golden Dream drink.

-## Alcohol-free alternative to a Golden dream
+## Alcohol-free alternative to the Golden dream

 One great alternative to the drink Golden Dream is called "Virgin Sunrise."
 This alcohol-free drink is a refreshing and delicious blend of orange juice, grenadine, and pineapple juice.
 It's easy to make by simply mixing equal parts of orange juice and pineapple juice together, then adding a splash of grenadine for a vibrant pop of color.
 Serve it over ice with a slice of fresh orange or pineapple for an extra burst of flavor.
 This fun and fruity mocktail is perfect for any occasion and is sure to be a crowd-pleaser!